 When a large, costly wire distribution service is bad news for your message.

-We recently tested a “leading wire service” by distributing a media release.
-It should have been simple enough, but it proved to be complicated, costly and the results, or lack of them, was eye-opening.
+We tested a “leading wire service” by distributing a media release.
+It should have been simple enough, but it proved complicated and costly, and the results—or lack of them—were eye-opening.

 So you hired a PR firm.
-And on the eve of your first big announcement, your new rep lays out a plan for a press release.
+And on the eve of your first big announcement, your new rep plans a press release.
 This press release will go everywhere, the rep says, to thousands of outlets, with a potential audience of nearly 100 million people.
 He gives you a lot of other numbers as well.
 You don’t quite understand them, but then you’re not a PR person, and 100 million people is a lot of people.
 Sounds great, you say.
 And out it goes.

 You’ve just participated in the press release industrial complex, a system in which the only guaranteed outcome is that public relations agencies, newswires, distribution services, content aggregators and media companies all make money.
 One company that distributes press releases, Comtex, says it processes up to 80,000 of them a day.
 Kevin Akeroyd, the CEO of another such firm, Cision, says, “The overall volume of press releases both in the U.S. and globally, as well as price per press release, is at an all-time high.”

-But, what about you paying for all this?
+But what about you paying for all this?
 The value you receive is less certain.
-To understand why first you need to understand how this system works.
-Which means following the money.
+To understand why, first, you must understand how this system works, which means following the money.

-Everything starts with the PR firm, which will charge hundreds, even thousands, of dollars to write a press release.
-Then the firm will use some of that money to distribute the news through a variety of “press release newswires.”
+Everything starts with the PR firm, which charges hundreds, even thousands, of dollars to write a press release.
+The firm then uses some of that money to distribute the news through various “press release newswires.”

-The reason this often may not include eTN Corporation is, that we tell you the truth about our distribution.
-The truth is we are more effective but we don’t manipulate numbers.
+This often may not include eTN Corporation because we tell you the truth about our distribution.
+We are more effective, but we don’t manipulate numbers.

-Pricing varies, but one such firm, PR Newswire (which is owned by Cision), has a program that charges customers $795 for the first 400 words of a release and then $205 for each additional 100 words.
-Once a press release is posted to a newswire, it gets distributed to top-tier outlets such as the Wall Street Journal, Yahoo Finance, CNBC and MarketWatch.
+Pricing varies, but one such firm, PR Newswire (owned by Cision), has a program that charges customers $795 for the first 400 words of a release and then $205 for each additional 100 words.
+Once a press release is posted to a newswire, it is distributed to top-tier outlets such as the Wall Street Journal, Yahoo Finance, CNBC, and MarketWatch.

-But, that doesn’t mean it arrives as editorial coverage, where it’ll be promoted through, say, Yahoo Finance’s social media accounts.
+But that doesn’t mean it arrives as editorial coverage, where it’ll be promoted through, say, Yahoo Finance’s social media accounts.
 Rather, it will most likely be posted to an automated section dedicated to press releases.
-The areas are clearly labeled; MarketWatch, for example, has “Press Release” written at the top and “The MarketWatch News Department was not involved in the creation of the content” at the bottom.
+The areas are clearly labeled; MarketWatch, for example, has “Press Release” written at the top and “The MarketWatch News Department was not involved in creating the content” at the bottom.
 (There are also middlemen at work that, frankly, are too complicated to get into here.
-But, they make money, too.)
+But they make money, too.)

 Misleading, Inaccurate